 - The embassy cost of your Chinese VISA will be refunded by Pacican!

-PLEASE NOTE: Applicants for this Shanghai Pacican option should try to budget in around £1000 initial rent money (in China it is standard to pay 3 months rent upfront, plus a deposit, when moving into private accommodation).
+PLEASE NOTE: Applicants for this Shanghai Pacican option should try to budget in around £1000 initial rent money (in China it is standard to pay 3 or 4 months rent upfront, when moving into private accommodation).
 Please note however that in the past, some applicants have not had the full £1000 handy on arrival, and Shanghai Pacican have negotiated with landlords/lettings agents on their behalf, the result of which was that they only had to pay 1 month rent, plus 1 month deposit!
 We don’t want to guarantee that this will be the case for everybody, so we have to give you guys ‘worse case scenario’ info, but it’s something to keep in mind if money is tight.

 Shanghai applicants will have more of a structured syllabus to teach to than in the rest of our placement locations, where generally speaking (not always), you do not have to work to much of a syllabus at all.